The Science That Explains Why Skiing Is So Enjoyable

 Originally invented as a form of transportation, today skiing is primarily for recreational enjoyment.
 Credit: freeride.com

-When you are first learning to ski, part of the initial instruction typically includes “french fry to go, pizza to slow.”
+When first learning to ski, part of the initial instruction typically includes “French fry to go, pizza to slow.”
 Those pizzas progress into slow turns, then soon you are linking parallel turns.
-Functionally you realize that turning is used to steer your direction and control your speed.
-Then, as you advance further, you become enlightened that the rhythm and pressure created from engaging your edges and flexing the length of your skis with the help of gravity is not only super fun but borderlines nirvana.
+Functionally, you realize that turning is used to steer your direction and control your speed.
+Then, as you advance further, you become enlightened that the rhythm and pressure created from engaging your edges and flexing the length of your skis with the help of gravity is not only super fun but also borderlines nirvana.

 There is a neurological explanation as to why this is so enjoyable.
 This is explained by Dr. John Kitchin, a former neurologist, in his video documentary SLOMO.
 He explains that lateral acceleration stimulates a set of receptors within the inner ear that connects us to the center of the earth.
-The otolith, which is a piece of calcium, sits on the membrane of the ear.
+The otolith, a piece of calcium, sits on the ear’s membrane.
 Any change in the relative position of gravity makes it roll.
 This gives the body a feeling that it is moving relative to the center of the Earth.
 This creates that feel-good state where your mind and body experience the ultimate in skiing.

 math